-Open data is data anyone can use and share. it has an open licence, is openly accessible and is both human-readable and machine-readable.
+Open data is data anyone can use and share.
+It has an open licence, is openly accessible and is both human-readable and machine-readable.
 Open data is valuable and has many uses.
 It can drive innovation and contribute to positive social and cultural outcomes.
 It can also increase transparency and democratic participation.
 You can read more about open data in New Zealand at data.govt.nz.

 We release open data under the New Zealand Data and Information Management Principles, which ensure the data is open, protected, readily available, trusted and authoritative, well-managed and reusable.
 There is no charge to use our open data sets.

-We have released four datasets:
+We have released six datasets: